-"There are millionaires in Australia who, believe it or not, would not be able to even write their own name in English but they are successful business people," he adds.'Not easy'
+"There are millionaires in Australia who, believe it or not, would not be able to even write their own name in English but they are successful business people," he adds.

 His small company in Australia's biggest city employs five people, but while the domestic economy begins to falter as the China-driven resources bonanza fades, making a living in the printing industry is getting harder.

 "It is not very easy.
 It is a roller coaster.
 Sometimes it's good, sometimes it's bad.
 But I am hanging in there and I don't have any intention of giving up," Mr Wakil says.

 For many enterprising refugees, being self-employed is not always a dream but a necessity because of the difficulties of finding paid work.